reasonwithoutrestraint/site/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/5 - The Structure of Contractualism.md

 To justify an action to others is to offer reasons supporting it, and to claim that those reasons are sufficient to defeat any objections that others may have.
 But this is to also defend a principle: claiming that such reasons are sufficient grounds for acting under the conditions.
 This is what is meant by principle.
-The emphasis on principles is familiar in everyday moral reasoning, which differs from other evaluative judgments.
+The emphasis on principles is familiar in everyday moral reasoning, which differs from other evaluative judgments, such as aesthetics or humor where reasons/principles are not expected.
-We don't usually merely judge *that* an action is wrong, but that it is wrong because of some reason, of some general characteristic.
-In other evaluative domains, e.g. claims that something is beautiful or funny, the evaluative judgment comes first and an explanation later (or not at all).
-Nor is there any pressure to provide reasons for one's evaluative judgments in other domains, such as aesthetics or humor.
-However, there is a pressure and expectation for one to provide reasons for their moral judgments.

 "Principle" is not meant to be a rule that can be applied to settle a wide range of questions without exercise of judgment.
 There are very few moral principles of this kind, if any.